ShiftLimits/slui/README.md

 }
 ```

-2. Add the SLUI vite plugin to your Vite config:
+2. Add the SLUI Vite plugin to your Vite config:

 ```ts
 import { defineConfig } from 'vite'